SlightlyUnorthodox/DjangoDev/README.md

 2. Download the 'DjangoDev' Repository directly:
  * Download the zipfile [here](https://github.com/SlightlyUnorthodox/DjangoDev/archive/master.zip)
  * Unzip the file where you'd like to store your vagrant box.
-(I recommend the Desktop)

 ### 4. Run Vagrant setup